Quality matters when hiring for a big project. Call a Best Pick now!

 - Underneath the edge of the medicine cabinet

-- Underneath the rim of the kitchen counter
+- Under the lip of the kitchen and bathroom countertops

 - On top of partial walls and tall, built-in shelves